aurnoi1/arium-navigation/src/Arium/Doc/Wiki/Get-started.md

 The word `Page` references to a representation of a page of your AUT.
 It could implements a [Page Model Object Pattern](https://www.selenium.dev/documentation/en/guidelines_and_recommendations/page_object_models/).
 In this example, the terms `Page` and `Navigable` are interchangeable, `Navigable` being the generic term of the network's objects.

+See Arium.Navigable for abstract implemention of a base class.

 ## Map

 The word `Map` references to an object containing the declaration of your AUT's pages.
+See Arium.Mapper for abstract implemention.

 ## Observers